OllinDesigns/toDoList/README.md

 # ToDoList - Node.js Project

 This project is a ToDoList application built using Node.js, following the principles of hexagonal architecture and vertical slicing.
 It provides a simple web interface for managing tasks.
+The app connects to MongoDB.

 ## Getting Started